block-core/ariton-website/README.md

-# Ariton - The SuperApp for Communities
+# Ariton - SuperApp for Communities

 Discover, create, and join communities that match your interests and passions.